How the adoption of electric vehicles is changing with improvements in battery technology

 - Total cost of ownership, including energy, maintenance, insurance, depreciation, and downtime.

-- Charging speed in real-world conditions, not just peak lab claims.
+- Charging speed and availability in real-world conditions.

 - Battery health retention after years of use and repeated fast charging.